QubesOS/qubes-doc/ExternalAudio.md

 Implementing external audio devices
 -----------------------------------

 First you need to identify an user VM dedicated to audio and [​assign a device](https://wiki.qubes-os.org/wiki/AssigningDevices) to it.
-In the most common case the assigned device is the USB controller to which the USB audio card will be connected.
+In the most common case the assigned device is the USB controller to which your USB audio card will be connected.

 ### Fedora VMs